Building an agroecology movement in Zimbabwe

 - Product value addition

-Since 2014 Elizabeth Mpofu, the Chairperson of ZIMSOFF, has been the Secretary General of the International Coordinating Committee of La Via Campesina (LVC), an international peasant movement which represents about 200 million farmers.
-ZIMSOFF has also been hosting the International Operating Secretariat of the LVC.
+Since 2013 Elizabeth Mpofu, a member of ZIMSOFF, has been the General Coordinator of La Via Campesina (LVC), an international peasant movement which represents about 200 million farmers.
+ZIMSOFF also hosted the International Operative Secretariat (IOS) of the LVC from 2013-2021.

 There are a thousand ways to support our work.